-Dark hair dyes are more difficult to remove than their lighter cousins, and this is especially true for black hair dye.
-In order to remove black hair dye without causing too much damage and wrecking your hair, you need to be systematic and take an approach that relies on the least damaging method of hair dye removal that will give the required results.
-Some of the methods available to you include:
+Dark hair dyes are much more difficult to remove than lighter dyes, especially in the case of black color which is richly pigmented.
+In order to remove black hair dye without causing too much damage and wrecking your hair, you need to be systematic.
+Taking an approach that is slow, steady, and preferably using the least-damaging method of hair dye removal will help to keep your hair healthier, although it will take a little longer.

 - Clarifying shampoo and anti-dandruff shampoos